 Let’s start with the earliest case of this: Jon becoming king in the North.
 Legally and politically there’s no getting around it, Sansa should’ve become Queen.
 At this time the Northern lords think she’s the oldest remaining true born child of Eddard Stark.
 She’s the one that brought in the Vale army that won them the battle.
 And, on top of that, she’s the one being backed by the Vale army.
 And considering that after all the fighting the Northern lords should literally have an army of like 16 men between them, you’d think having the Vale army there would be… a persuasive argument.

 But let’s just say the Northern lords are too sexist for that.
+They’d rather fall on their own swords, or the Vale Knights’, than bow to a woman.
 Fine, there hasn’t been a Lady of Winterfell or a Queen in the North for the entire known history of the Kingdom, so this does make some amount of sense.
 And we do want to Jon to become king as part of his arc, so we’ll go with that.
 Well Jon becoming king could’ve been pulled off if some criteria had been met.

 Secondly, Northern dislike for the Boltons should’ve been played up.
 Yes, we see that Ramsay’s a real bastard, but as it is portrayed (to the extent that it is at all) nobody seems to be that upset with Bolton rule.
 While in the books we have lady Dustin tell off the Boltons, Manderley baking the Freys into pies and several other Northern lords being still quite a bit peevish about the whole “killing some of my family at the Red Wedding” incident, little of this gets into the show.
 In addition not that much is even made of Ramsay doing things like raping Sansa Stark, whereas in the books the rape of the girl people think is Arya Stark seems to rile up the Northern Lords quite a bit.